-The pottery store owner promptly agreed, and the Greek-American entrepreneur began selling his melted ice cream to people going by.
+The pottery store owner promptly agreed, and the Greek-American entrepreneur began selling his melted ice cream to passersby.

-It turned out that passersby actually adored his almost-melted, “soft” ice cream, and within two days the Greek merchant had sold every bit of the ice cream he had had in his truck.
+It turned out that they actually adored his almost-melted, “soft” ice cream, and within two days, the Greek merchant had sold every bit of the ice cream he had had in his truck.

 It suddenly dawned on him that it was actually easier to sell his ice cream from a fixed location.
-And his second revelation was that people really liked soft ice cream.
+His second revelation was that people really liked soft ice cream.

-Two years later, Carvel bought the pottery store where he had experienced his revelation and turned it to a roadside ice cream shop.
+Two years later, Carvel bought the pottery store where he had experienced his revelation and turned it into a roadside ice cream shop.